sharetribe/flex-docs/src/docs/references/transaction-process-format/index.md

 ---
 title: Transaction process format
 slug: transaction-process-format
-updated: 2022-02-09
+updated: 2023-10-24
 category: references
 ingress:
-  This reference article describes the format of the process.edn file that is used with Flex CLI to customise the transaction processes of your marketplace.
+  This reference article describes the format of the process.edn file that is used with Sharetribe CLI to customise the transaction processes of your marketplace.
 published: true
 ---

-This reference guide assumes you know the basic idea and concepts, such as states, transitions and actions, of the Flex transaction process.
+This reference guide assumes you know the basic idea and concepts, such as states, transitions and actions, of the Sharetribe transaction process.
 If you don't, please check this
 [background article about Transaction process](/concepts/transaction-process/) first.